Pylons/pyramid_formish/docs/index.rst

 Along with the attributes that normally belong to the ``<formish:form>`` tag, the ``<formish:forms>`` tag also accepts a ``view`` argument.
-This argument should be a dotted name to a :mod:`repoze.bfg` view function or class that is willing to render a template that renders all the forms in the sequence of forms implied by the ``<formish:forms>`` directive.
+This argument should be a dotted name to a :mod:`pyramid` view function or class that is willing to render a template that renders all the forms in the sequence of forms implied by the ``<formish:forms>`` directive.
 These forms will be available as a sequence named ``request.forms`` as this template is rendered;